huggingface/hub-docs/docs/hub/security-sso.md

 ## Configuring SSO

-To successfully enable SSO on the Hugging Face Hub for your organization, you need to set up an OIDC application in your IdP.
+To successfully enable SSO on the Hugging Face Hub for your organization, you need to set up an OIDC/SAML application in your IdP.
 We will provide a callback URL pointing to the `huggingface.co` domain.
 Once you create the application, you will need to provide us with the following information:

+### OIDC

 - Client ID
 - Client Secret
 - Issuer URL

+### SAML

+- Issuer
+- x509 public certificate
+- SSO URL

 ## Supported Identity Providers

 You can easily integrate Hugging Face Hub with a variety of Identity Providers, such as Okta, OneLogin or Azure Active Directory (Azure AD).
-Hugging Face Hub can work with any OIDC-compliant Identity Provider.
+Hugging Face Hub can work with any OIDC-compliant or SAML (SP Initiated) Identity Provider.